tddapps/blog/_posts/2018-10-06-thoughts-on-dynamodb.md

 ### [Queries](https://docs.aws.amazon.com/amazondynamodb/latest/developerguide/Query.html)
 DynamoDB has no easy way to answer this question:

-> Which products are more expensive than $1000
+> Which products are more expensive than $1000?

-**Why**: Queries need an equality comparison on the [`HASH` key](https://docs.aws.amazon.com/amazondynamodb/latest/developerguide/HowItWorks.CoreComponents.html#HowItWorks.CoreComponents.PrimaryKey)
+**Why?**: Queries need an equality comparison on the [Partition key](https://docs.aws.amazon.com/amazondynamodb/latest/developerguide/HowItWorks.CoreComponents.html#HowItWorks.CoreComponents.PrimaryKey)

 ### [Indexes](https://docs.aws.amazon.com/amazondynamodb/latest/developerguide/SecondaryIndexes.html)
 Indexes are nothing more than managed table clones with different keys.
 They cost almost the same as the original table.

 ### [Limits Everywhere](https://docs.aws.amazon.com/amazondynamodb/latest/developerguide/HowItWorks.ProvisionedThroughput.html)
-- Want to know "Which products are more expensive than $1000".
+- Want to know which products are more expensive than $1000?
 You're gonna need a [Scan](https://docs.aws.amazon.com/amazondynamodb/latest/developerguide/Scan.html) to read every item in the table.
 This will not only cost you, but it may also take down your service.
-- Want to run a common bulk operation such as "Delete all accounts from the EU".
+- Want to run a common bulk operation such as "Delete all accounts from the EU"?
 Be prepared to write code to stagger the deletions or your service may go down.
-- Want to read all the orders for a customer.
+- Want to read all the orders for a customer?
 Consider limiting how many you read.
 - [Proper Key selection](https://aws.amazon.com/blogs/database/choosing-the-right-dynamodb-partition-key/) is fundamental.
 Or your service may go partially down during high traffic periods.

 ### [Time to Live (TTL)](https://docs.aws.amazon.com/amazondynamodb/latest/developerguide/TTL.html)